osohq/oso/docs/content/python/new-roles/_index.md

 SQLAlchemy Roles Early Access
 =============================

-We're working on the next major version of the SQLAlchemy roles library.
-This library makes it easy to model role based access control in Polar and enforce it over your SQLAlchemy models.
+This library makes it easy to model role-based access control and enforce it over your SQLAlchemy models.

-The library is now available for early access.
+The library is now available in early access.
 Our team continues to iterate on it and is excited to hear your feedback.

 The SQLAlchemy roles library is accompanied by [GitClub](https://github.com/osohq/gitclub-sqlalchemy-flask-react), our best